BHECN - The Behavioral Health Emergency Coordination Network

 • Skyler Brocker-Knapp, Senior Policy Advisor, Office of Portland Mayor Ted Wheeler

-The main goals of BHECN, spelled out in its charter, are to plan, design, and start-up a stabilization facility and coordinated network along with the following requirements:
+To plan, design, and start-up a stabilization facility and coordinated network with these requirements:

 • Work with partners in law enforcement and first responders to ensure successful sobering and stabilization for individuals in need of behavioral health crisis services.